kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 When you upgrade, the kubelet restarts every few seconds as it waits in a crashloop for kubeadm to tell it what to do.
 This crashloop is expected and normal.
-After you initialize your master, the kubelet runs normally.
+After you initialize your control-plane, the kubelet runs normally.
 {{< /note >}}

 ### Initializing your control-plane node